prefix-dev/pixi/docs/reference/configuration.md

 cuda = "11" # or any other version of cuda you want to use
 ```

-This informs the solver that cuda is going to be available, so it can lock it into the lockfile if needed.
+This informs the solver that cuda is going to be available, so it can lock it into the lock file if needed.

 ## The `dependencies` table(s)